rasmuserik/visualisering-af-relationer/README.md

 To create links to visualisations on a page, give a html-element the `class="relvis-request"`, and set the data properties:
  `data-relvis-type="..."` and `data-relvis-id="..."`.
 The relvis-type can be one of `circular`, `external` and `structural`.
 The relvis-id is either a comma-separated list of ting-object-ids or a `search:some search query` request.

+Search requests can include search engine `search/search-engine: search query`, - and if no search-engine is given `search: search query` defaults to `search/ting-search: search query`.

 See the html-files in the `app/` folder for examples.

 Styling should be added for the `relvis-request`, `relvis-disabled` and `relvis-enabled` css-classes, probably making the first two hidden.